Should You Choose Asana or Trello? Jira or Slack? Find Out Which Project Manager Solution is Right for You in 2020

 When doing a Slack comparison to apps similar to Trello, Asana or Jira, the biggest things that stands out is that it’s not natively designed to move task cards across a project board like Jira, Asana, and Trello competitors.

 Instead, the Slack project management tools are designed mainly for real-time team chat and are closer to something like Microsoft Teams than to Asana or Trello.
-Which is why you’ll find the most use of integration with this tool and other task managers, such as using Trello with Slack.
+This is why you’ll find the most use of integration with this tool and other task managers, such as using Trello with Slack.

 Our Slack comparison found that out of these four, Slack is the only one that focuses first on the chat channels.
 The channel are ways to organize your company’s communications by things like:

 The chat channels in Slack project management tools can be public or private and you can invite certain team members to join.
 Within the channel, you can chat in real-time, share files, search conversations, and even voice or video chat.

 There are over 1,500 apps that can integrate with Slack, and when comparing Jira vs Asana vs Trello vs Slack, this tool is the one that really makes the most of its app integrations.